Drink your milk and cookies straight from a Chocolate Chip Cookie Shot glass! This fun dessert makes for a great party food. So much fun!

 You’ll need a popover pan to make this recipe work.
 I actually bought one just so I could make these.
 Now, admittedly, these are larger than shot glasses, but the actual cup part where the milk goes is true to a shot size so the name sticks.
 People have also successfully made them in muffin tins, but they are much shorter and fatter.
 Nowadays you can also buy shot glass molds if you really want to get into it.

 You have to give these a try.
-Your kids, guests, or whoever will love them.
+Your kids and guests will love them.
 I can’t imagine someone not having fun with these treats!
 Fill these with milk or the beverage of your choice.
 You can get as creative as you want!

 Frequently Asked Questions